Partner with CTE

 Below are some ways you can become a CTE partner.

-See our 3-2-1 Work-Based Learning page to get involved directly with students and classrooms by serving as a guest speaker, offering work-based learning experiences, and more.
+See our 3-2-1 Future Ready page to get involved directly with students and classrooms by serving as a guest speaker, offering work-based learning experiences, and more.

 Career and technical student organizations support academics, career-readiness and leadership development through competitions, service activities and career-relevant projects.
 Students develop character and citizenship, and gain technical, professional and teamwork skills while learning about industries and sectors that interest them.